CouncilDataProject/councildataproject.github.io/README.md

-Council Data Project is an open-source project dedicated to providing journalists, activists, researchers, and all members of each community we serve with the tools they need to stay informed and hold their Council Members accountable.
+Council Data Project is an open-source project dedicated to providing journalists, activists, researchers, and all members of each community we serve with the tools they need to stay informed and hold their councilmembers accountable.

 For more information about CouncilDataProject, please visit [our website](https://councildataproject.github.io/).